influxdata/telegraf/plugins/outputs/sensu/README.md

   ##
   ## Check specification
   ## The check name is the name to give the Sensu check associated with the event
   ## created.
-This maps to check.metatadata.name in the event.
+This maps to check.metadata.name in the event.
   [outputs.sensu.check]
     name = "telegraf"